July 13, 2018 Robot demo at Earthen Vessels Outreach.

 June 26, 2017 Girls of Steel Anna N., Arushi, Corinne, and Maansi attended the 2017 National Coalition of Girls School Conference “Education Innovation” in DC as presenters of an Innovation Odyssey session called: Empowering and Inspiring Girls in STEM through Robotics.

-June 25-27, 2017 Girls of Steel Anna N., Arushi, Corinne, and Maansi attended the 4th annual FIRST National Advocacy Conference in DC where they will meet members of several other FIRST teams and learn about making presentations to their Senators and Representatives before heading to Capitol Hill for meetings with Senators Casey and Toomey, and Congressmen Doyle, Murphy, and Rothfus .
+June 25-27, 2017 Girls of Steel Anna N., Arushi, Corinne, and Maansi attended the 4th annual FIRST National Advocacy Conference in DC where they met members of several other FIRST teams and learn about making presentations to their Senators and Representatives before heading to Capitol Hill for meetings with Senators Casey and Toomey, and Congressmen Doyle, Murphy, and Rothfus .
 Jack R., a member of Horsepower FRC 4991, also attended the conference and joined us in presenting at meetings.
 Read more about it in our blog post.

 June 14, 2017 Girls of Steel, Corinne, Janet, and Maansi, were guest speakers at the NREC seminar.
 After the seminar presentation they did a robot demo at the practice field space.